Host country currency exchange restrictions can affect the commercial viability of your project, making it difficult to convert and transfer profits.

 OPIC inconvertibility coverage does not protect against the devaluation of a country’s currency.

-OPIC insured a U.S.-based financial services corporation against currency inconvertibility on a loan it provided to a Venezuelan passenger-ferry company to be used to purchase ferry-boat engines and other related equipment.
+OPIC insured a U.S. financial services corporation against currency inconvertibility on a loan it provided to a Venezuelan passenger-ferry company to be used to purchase ferry-boat engines and other related equipment.

 As a direct result of these political acts, the U.S. based financial services corporation was unable to legally convert local currency to U.S. dollars through any customary channel for 60 successive days.
-The Insured submitted a claim to OPIC, who determined that the claim was valid.
-OPIC then transferred to the Insured U.S. dollars in the amount that the U.S.-based company was unable to convert due to the tighter restrictions.
+The business submitted a claim, and OPIC determined that the claim was valid and paid, in U.S. dollars, the amount that the U.S.-based company was unable to convert due to the tighter restrictions.